On the Parallel Complexity of Identifying Groups and Quasigroups via Decompositions: Direct Product Decompositions in Parallel

 We now determine whether $T \trianglelefteq G$ in $\ACz$ by checking whether $gTg^{-1} = T$ for all $g \in G$.
 If $T$ is not normal in $G$, then we output that no such decomposition exists.
 We now check in $\ACz$ whether $A \cap T = \{1\}$.
 If $A \cap T \neq \{1\}$, then we output that no such decomposition exists.
 It remains to determine whether there exists some Abelian group $B/T$ such that $G/T = A/T \times B/T$; and if so, to construct such a $B/T = \langle b_1 T \rangle \times \cdots \times \langle b_k T \rangle$.
 By Case 1, we may accomplish this in $\textsf{AC}^{1}$.

-For each $i \in [k]$, we select a coset representative $c_i \in b_i T$ (from Kayal and Nezhmetdinov \cite{KayalNezhmetdinov}, we have that any such coset representative suffices).
-Now in $\textsf{L}$, we may write down $C := \langle T, c_1, \ldots, c_k \rangle$ using a membership test \cite{BarringtonMcKenzie, Reingold}.
+For each $i \in [k]$, we select a coset representative $c_i \in b_i T$; from Kayal and Nezhmetdinov \cite{KayalNezhmetdinov}, we have that any such coset representative suffices.
+Now in $\textsf{FL}$, we may write down $C := \langle T, c_1, \ldots, c_k \rangle$ using a membership test \cite{BarringtonMcKenzie, Reingold}.
 We may now check in $\ACz$ whether $G = A \times C$.
 If $G = A \times C$, then we return $C$.
-Otherwise, we return that no such decomposition exists. \end{itemize}
+Otherwise, we return that no such decomposition exists.
+The total work in this case is $\textsf{AC}^{1}$-computable, as desired. \end{itemize}

 The correctness of this algorithm follows from \cite[Section~4]{KayalNezhmetdinov}.
 The result now follows. \end{proof}

 We now turn to the \algprobm{SemiAbelianGroupDecomposition} problem, which takes as input a group $G$ and asks for a decomposition of the form: